johnmarkli/my-jekyll-blog/_posts/2012-11-29-notes-on-migrating-from-restful_authentication-to-devise.md

 There's a lot of stuff going on with restful_authentication sprinkled all throughout the app so it's probably worthwhile going little by little (plan #2).

+### Notes

+#### Installing devise (from railscasts)
+For Rails 2.3, use version devise 1.0.x
+1. Include gem devise v=1.0.6
+2. run bundle install
+3. run rails generate devise_install
+    - Creates config/initializers/devise.rb and a locale yml file
+4. rails generate devise User (don't need to do this in my app)
+    - creates user.rb model
+        - has call to devise with modules you want supported like validatable
+    - creates db migration
+    - route devise_for :users
+5. Set up views to have sign in, logout buttons
+    - setup

+#### Customizing devise (from railscasts)
+- authorization
+  - in controller use `before_filter :authenticate_user!, :except => [:show, :index]`
+  - but using Cancan might be better
+- generatating devise_views
+  - generates passowrd reset pages..etc.
+- locales devise yml file
+  - used to change messages
+- devise.rb file for config changes
+- config routes at devise_for :users
+  - change sign_up to register with `:path_names => { :sign_up => "register"}`
+- config to use username instead of email
+  - generate migration to add username to users
+  - `config.authentication_keys = {:username}`
+  - change sign in form to take `:username`